Srushti0300/twitter-review-sentiment-analysis/README.md

 # Twitter Sentiment Analysis Project

 ## 📌 Overview
-This project analyzes tweets and classifies them into Positive, Negative, or Neutral sentiment using Machine Learning.
+This is project analyzes tweets and classifies them into Positive, Negative, or Neutral sentiment using Machine Learning.

 ## 🧠 Tech Stack
 - Python